 June 27 is National HIV Testing Day

-NEW YORK, N.Y.
-(June 24, 2011) – In recognition of National HIV Testing Day on Monday, June 27, State Health Commissioner Nirav R. Shah, M.D., M.P.H., today urged New Yorkers to take advantage of opportunities to get tested for HIV, the virus that causes AIDS, noting 1 in 5 New Yorkers with HIV don't know they have it.
+ALBANY, N.Y.
+(June 26, 2012) – In recognition of National HIV Testing Day on Wednesday, June 27, 2012, State Health Commissioner Nirav R. Shah, M.D., M.P.H., today urged New Yorkers to get tested for HIV, the virus that causes AIDS, noting that 1 in 5 New Yorkers with HIV do not know they have it.

-"With nearly 130,000 New Yorkers currently living with HIV/AIDS and over 4,000 newly diagnosed each year, New York continues to be an epicenter of the HIV epidemic," said Dr. Shah.
-"The state's new HIV testing law makes it easier than ever to get tested for HIV when you visit your health care provider.
-I urge New Yorkers to say 'yes' to the test."
+"With approximately 130,000 New Yorkers currently living with HIV/AIDS and nearly 4,000 newly diagnosed cases each year, New York is greatly impacted by the HIV epidemic," said Commissioner Shah.
+"The State's HIV testing law makes it easier than ever to get tested for HIV when an individual visits a health care provider; all New Yorkers should say 'yes' to the test."

-Under a state law that took effect last September, HIV testing must be offered to all persons between the ages of 13 and 64 who receive hospital or primary care services.
-The offering of an HIV test must be made to inpatients, persons seeking services in emergency departments, and persons receiving primary care as outpatients at clinics or from physicians, physician assistants, nurse practitioners or midwives.
+Under a State law that took effect September 2010, HIV testing must be offered to all persons between the ages of 13 and 64 who receive hospital or primary care services.
+This applies to hospitalized patients, persons seeking services in emergency departments, and persons receiving primary care at clinics or from physicians, physician assistants, nurse practitioners or midwives.

-Dr. Shah stressed that early detection of HIV is critical so that treatment can be started in the early stages of the disease, when it is most effective.
-Currently, 1 in 3 persons diagnosed with HIV in New York are diagnosed late, after the infection has already progressed to AIDS, or at a stage where AIDS develops within one year of diagnosis.
-Dr. Shah said earlier testing will link individuals to health care to prevent the onset of AIDS.
+Early detection of HIV allows treatment to be started in the early stages of the disease, when treatment is most effective.
+Currently, 1 in 3 persons diagnosed with HIV in New York is diagnosed after the infection has already progressed to AIDS, or at a stage where AIDS develops within one year of diagnosis.
+Improved testing will provide individuals with appropriate health care services to prevent the onset of AIDS.

-While everyone should know their HIV status, individuals for whom HIV testing is particularly important include those who have:
+While everyone should know his/her HIV status, testing is particularly important for those who have: